Targeting and Pitching Bloggers (With ProBlogger’s Darren Rowse)

 “I know that after writing daily content for three years that some of my longer term readers feel like they know me.
 They’ve benefited from my advice for years, they’ve seen me develop and experiment in my field of expertise, they’ve also seen some of the personal things that I talk about from my life… they trust me.
 As a result when I make a recommendation or suggestion they’re more than likely to act on that.
 This is a powerful thing and something that companies are obviously interested to tap into.”

 And tap into trusted blogs they do.
 They do so through advertising and pushing affiliate programs on bloggers they know can reach their target market.
-And they pitch stories to bloggers in the hopes of getting exposure with their loyal and targeted audience.
+They’re pitching bloggers in the hopes of getting exposure with their loyal and targeted audience.

 Choosing Blogs to Target

-If you intend to target bloggers for your press releases or pitches, focus on bloggers that are reaching your target audience effectively.
+If you intend on pitching bloggers your press releases, focus on bloggers that are reaching your target audience effectively.
 But go beyond that.
 Target those bloggers with developed trust, as Darren mentioned, with that audience.

 Darren and I disagree a bit on targeting bloggers – mostly in how to build the relationships (what’s needed, what’s not, etc.).